docker/docs/docker-cloud/cloud-swarm/link-azure-swarm.md

 You can link your [Microsoft Azure Cloud Services](https://portal.azure.com/) account so that Docker Cloud can provision and manage swarms on your behalf.

 For this, you will need an SSH key and your Azure subscription ID to authenticate Docker to your service provider.
+Also, you need to enable your Azure subscription on behalf of Docker Cloud.

 ## Create or locate the SSH key you want to use